talhamirzaa/talhamirzaa/README.md

 ----------------------

 * 🌍  I'm based in Mumbai.
-* 🚀  I'm currently working on [Web based project](http://github.com/talhamirzaa/WebGIS)
+* 🚀  Check out my [latest project](https://github.com/talhamirzaa/UC-Game), where I build dynamic and interactive web experience.
 * 💻  Currently working as a professional web developer, building e-commerce websites with a focus on performance and user experience.
 * 🤝  Always open to collaborating on exciting web development and AI projects—let’s build something amazing together!